Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 TEXStudio (Linux, Mac, Windows)

-The relationship is that the biblatex package and the biber program, like XƎLATEX, deal natively with UTF-8 characters and are actively supported, whereas the .bst files and the bibtex processor have known problems with multibyte (accented and non-Latin) characters, and are no longer being developed; this makes the reference and citation of works in many languages difficult, if not impossible with .bst files and the bibtex processor.
+The relationship is that the biblatex package and the biber program, like XƎLATEX, deal natively with UTF-8 characters and are actively supported, whereas the .bst files and the bibtex processor have known problems with multibyte (accented and non-Latin) characters, and are no longer being developed.
+This makes the reference and citation of works in many languages difficult, if not impossible with .bst files and the bibtex processor.
 We will be dealing with this choice in more detail in § 5.3.2.1 below.